Toxblh/MTMR/README.md

 ## Additional paramaters:

-- `width` allow to easily restrict how much room a particular button will take
+- `width` allow to restrict how much room a particular button will take
 ```json
   "width": 34
 ```

-- `align` can stick the time to the side. default is center
+- `align` can stick the item to the side. default is center
 ```js
   "align": "left" //or "right" or "center"
 ```